microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 - The **Publish Quality Gate Result** task in your build pipeline has to be enabled in order for the release gate to work.
 - If the Quality Gate is in the failed state, it will not be possible to get the pre-deployment gate passing as this status will remain in its initial state.
 You will have to execute another build with either the current issues corrected in SonarCloud or with another commit for fixing them.
-- Please note also that current behaviour of the pre-deployment gates in Release Pipelines is to check the status every 5 minutes, for a duration of 1 day by default.
+- Please note also that current behavior of the pre-deployment gates in Release Pipelines is to check the status every 5 minutes, for a duration of 1 day by default.
 However, if a Quality Gate for a build has failed it will remain failed so there is no point in re-checking the status.
 Knowing this, you can set the timeout after which gates fail to a maximum of 6 minutes so the gate will be evaluated only twice as described above, or just cancel the release itself.
 - Only the primary build artifact related Quality Gate of the release will be checked.
 - During a build, if multiple analyses are performed, all of the related Quality Gates are checked.
 If one of them has the status either WARN, ERROR or NONE, then the Quality Gate status on the Release Pipeline will be failed.